armory3d/armory_docs/graphics/screen-effects.md

 ## Auto Exposure {#auto-exposure}

 Auto Exposure or Eye Adaption is an effect where the the exposure in a scene is automatically adjusted based on the luminance in a frame.
-This effect mimicks the ocular ability of the eye to adjust to various levels of darkness and light.
+This effect mimics the ocular ability of the eye to adjust to various levels of darkness and light.

 |  |
 | :--- |